Electroshock weapon: Stun shields

 Stun shields are shields with electrodes embedded into the face, originally marketed for animal control, that have been adopted for riot control.

 Raysun X-1, a multi-purpose handheld weapon that fires two stun probes (for high-voltage shocks), rubber bullets, pepper, and paintballs.
 Without the probes it works as a stun gun.

 Taser Stoper C2, with cartridge removed.
 A self-defense weapon.

 Taser

-A taser is a handheld weapon that fires two small dart-like electrodes which remain connected to the main unit by conductors.
+A Taser is a line of handheld conducted energy devices sold by Axon Enterprise, Inc. (formerly Taser International, Inc.).
+Taser devices fires two small dart-like electrodes which remain connected to the main unit by conductors.
 It delivers electric current to disrupt voluntary control of muscles resulting in pain and broad "neuromuscular incapacitation".